 The Appeal Court judges ruled that although the trial judge had given the jury detailed directions on the question before they retired, he had failed to fully deal with the issue of the meaning of the term ‘breasts’.

 Wow what a case?!
-Seriously did they not think that this argument cpuld possible arise?
+Seriously did they not think that this argument could possible arise?
 And is it not true?
 Do men not have breasts?
-Do the just have a breast?
+Do they just have a breast?
 Weird how a sentence is pass just by someone’s interpretation of a word.